-9.2.1 How data flows through mosaik
+9.3.2 How data flows through mosaik

 After a simulator is done with its step, mosaik determines, based on the data-flows that you created in your scenario, which data other simulators need from it.
-It makes a $get_data()$ API call to the simulator and stores the data that this call returns in an internal buffer.
-It also memorizes for which period of time this data is valid.
+It makes a get_data() API call to the simulator and stores the data that this call returns in an internal buffer.
+It also memorizes for which time this data is valid.

 Before a simulator steps, mosaik determines in a similar fashion what input data the simulator needs.
-Mosaik checks its internal data buffer if input data from all simulators is available.
-If not, it waits until all simulators stepped far enough to provide that data.
-All input data is then passed to the inputs parameter of the step() API call.
+Mosaik checks if all input-providing simulators have stepped far enough to (potentially) provide that data and waits otherwise.
+After that all input data is collected and then passed to the inputs parameter of the step() API call.